koenighotze/koenighotze.github.io/_posts/2017-06-11-savetheoptional.md

 Right?

 Wrong!
 Each time `Option` is used like this, a microservice dies in production.
-This fix is basically the same as above.
+This fix is the same as above.
 Same complexity, same __Cascading Pile of Shame_.

-Instead we use the `map` operator.
+Instead, we use the `map` operator.

 # Map - the Swiss army knife of functional programming